 Exceptional Full Range of Vision

 Only the advanced TECNIS® Multifocal Lens enables you to see clearly at near, intermediate, and far distances without glasses in all light conditions.(2)

 Compare the following images.
-In the first image, which demonstrates vision with the TECNIS® Multifocal Lens, you can see the coffee cup close up, the dashboard at intermediate, as well as road signs in the distance—all clearly.
+In the first, which demonstrates vision with the TECNIS® Multifocal Lens, you can see the coffee cup close up, the dashboard at intermediate, as well as road signs in the distance—all.

 Crystalens is an accommodating intraocular lens that can treat cataracts and presbyopia.

-Accommodating means the action of the eye’s tiny ciliary muscles flexing and changing the position of the eye’s lens for focusing at different distances.
-With presbyopia the natural lens becomes less flexible due to aging.
+Accommodating means the action of the eye’s tiny ciliary muscles is flexing and changing the position of the eye’s lens for focusing at different distances.
+With presbyopia, the natural lens becomes less flexible due to aging.